13 intelligent horror films that’ll make you think

 Similar to It, The Visit features kids acting like real kids.
 The audience feels the initial dread of having to go to grandma’s house, packed on top of the fact that everyone watching knows something is wrong.
-While many films use the “found footage” motif that The Blair Witch Project made popular, this is one of the few films where this style of filming successfully amplifies the suspense within the film through the unraveling of the kids’ playback footage.
+While many films use the “found footage” motif that The Blair Witch Project popularized, this is one of the few films where this style of filming successfully amplifies the suspense within the film through the unraveling of the kids’ playback footage.

 Black Swan is more of a thriller than a horror movie, but the imagery used to represent the mental breakdown of a ballerina is rather horrifying.
 In what are arguably Natalie Portman and Mila Kunis’ best performances, Black Swan sets the stage for just how deep one will go to be the best at something, even if those actions turn her into a monster she never hoped to become.